-Homeworks: 20% Midterm Exam: 15% (October 21st, 7:30 - 9:17 pm) Laboratory: 35% Final Project: 30% (December 9 th , 7:00 - 10:00 pm).
+Homeworks: 20% Midterm Exam: 15% (October 20 th , 7:30 pm - October 21 st , 7:30 pm) Laboratory: 35% Final Project: 30% (December 8 th , 7:00 - 10:00 pm).

-- Homeworks (4): Homework assignments are meant to strengthen your conceptual understanding of the topics.
+Homeworks (4): Homework assignments are meant to strengthen your conceptual understanding of the topics.
 Completing homework assignments is a key component of this course as it will help students master the course material and prepare them for the examinations.

 Homeworks will be posted according to the schedule (green rectangles).
 Depending on the assignment, students have 1 or 2 weeks co turn in the completed assignments in class.
-Late submissions are NOT accepted. - Midterm Exam: Open-book, online exam.
+Late submissions are NOT accepted.

+- Midterm Exam: Open-book, online exam.
 Students are not allowed to take the exams neither before nor after the exam date.
-Make-up exams are given only under extreme circumstances (such as a medical emergency). - Laboratory (7): This important component of the class will reinforce your understanding of the topics.
-There will be six (7) labs throughout the semester.
-The instructor and TAs will be present during the regularly scheduled laboratory times.
-Depending on the assignments, students have 1 or 2 weeks to complete them and have them checked off by the instructor. - Final Project: Students will work in groups in a Final Project.
+Make-up exams are given only under extreme circumstances (e.g.: medical emergency, jury duty).
+You will have 24 hours to complete the exam. - Laboratory (8): This important component of the class will reinforce your understanding of the topics.
+There will be eight (8) lab experiments throughout the semester.
+Depending on the assignments, students have 1 or 2 weeks to complete them and have them checked off by the instructor.
+There is a late policy on laboratory assignments - Final Project: Students will work in groups in a Final Project.
 Each group will prepare an oral presentation and submit a final report.
+Presentations will take place on Dec.
+8th.

-GRADE ASSIGNMENT
+GRADE ASSIGNMENT: